 With the holiday season now in full swing, and the new year fast approaching, thoughts of fresh starts, positive life choices, and self-improvement start running through our minds: New Year’s resolutions.
 As cliché as it sounds, a new year means new beginnings, and we often find ourselves compelled to resolve our bad habits and better ourselves.

 Stay fit and healthy, spend less money, drink less alcohol — all valid, and particularly popular, resolutions.
 Yet while so many of us decide to make these resolutions in the run up to the new year, research has shown that around 80% of us fail to stick to ours by mid-February.

 As an expat, life can be unpredictable, especially during a global pandemic, which makes resolutions difficult to keep.
 Below are ten feasible New Year’s resolutions for expats to help them get the most out of life abroad.

 1. Learn the Local Language

 Knowing the local language is a fundamental part of life abroad — without it, life can be a lonely struggle.
 But for many of us, it’s something we find difficult and often put off, particularly if many of the locals speak English.
-If you’ve been an expat for a while, then you may well have tried sticking to this resolution before, but why not make 2018 the year to stick to it!
+If you’ve been an expat for a while, then you may well have tried sticking to this resolution before, but why not make it a reality this time!
 Download an app and make a habit of practicing a little each day, join a weekly language class, or perhaps find a local tandem-partner to practice speaking with.
 By making it a fun and regular part of your routine, you’ll be more likely to stick to it.
 Added bonus: speaking becomes easier with practice, which will eventually mean less time miming and feeling foolish, and more time engaging in real conversations!